-Here we further explored the convergence behaviors from the toy and practical examples.
-As shown in Fig.~\ref{fig: Convergence}, the phenomenon of presenting shrinkage trajectory in the toy examples reflected the convergent nature of PEC.
-Moreover, from relative error curve and intermediate results as shown in subfifigure (b), it's apparent that the corrected results keep the stable exposure consistently and the local textures as well ass details are progressively highlighted with the iteration increasing.
-In a word, we can argue that our PEC indeed possesses the excellent convergence property.
-In addition, we found that the corrected result in the 3-rd iteration was almost satisfying.
-So we empirically define the $1\leq K\leq 3$ in our all experiments.
+\textbf{Analysis of convergence behavior.} We further explore the convergence behavior using the toy and practical examples.
+As shown in Figure~\ref{fig: Convergence} (a)–(b), the observed phenomenon of a shrinkage trajectory in the toy examples reflects the convergent nature of the PEC.
+Moreover, from the relative error curve and intermediate results in panel (b), it is apparent that the corrected results consistently maintain stable exposure, and the local textures and details are progressively highlighted with increasing iterations.
+Overall, we can argue that the PEC indeed possesses excellent convergence ability.
+The corrected result in the third iteration is the most satisfying.
+Thus, we empirically define $1\leq K\leq 3$.